BerkeliumLabs/primordial-theme/README.md

 # Berkelium Primodial Theme

-This is exclusively used for Solias App
+This style librry is exclusively used for Solias App